Technology

 Last Updated:

-iOS and web platform that lets creators build custom mystery packs with personalized odds, cryptographically trusted tooling, and a $1 marketplace for digital pack openings with optional physical card fulfillment and instant payouts via Venmo and PayPal.
+iOS and web platform that lets collectors create custom mystery packs with personalized odds, cryptographically trusted tooling, digital pack openings with optional physical card fulfillment, and a $1 marketplace with instant payouts via Venmo and PayPal.

 iOS-first with web secondary.
 No Android app yet.
-Nexus mainnet integration hints at on-chain verification and possible NFT features.
+Targeting the $20B+ annual trading card market growing 10-15% YoY.
+Differentiated by combining cryptographic trust with physical fulfillment and frictionless payouts.
 Community demand for more card types beyond Pokemon and sports.

 It's like a slot machine that publishes its own math homework so you can check it never cheated.